nahiddgh/Monad/README.md

 🟣new website on monad ecosystem https://gmonad.lumiterra.net/lumonad

-be aware of scam links sharing these days on Twitter and tg🤌🏻
+be aware of scam links sharing these days on Twitter and tg

 dc roles are now close and we can't get anyrole anymore. we had enough activity so far so from now on we'll just do daily transactions just to stay active